 In the weeks leading up to the presidential election, Iliana Valentin ’20 is taking to YouTube to fight fake news and educate voters in Boston’s immigrant communities.

 Valentin is one of about a dozen people producing weekly videos under the moniker Informed Immigrants and Allies.
 Each week until the election, they are researching and then discussing big topics such as the economy, immigration and the presidential election, with a particular focus on reaching the Latinx community.
 Episodes are recorded in English and translated into Spanish by Valentin and others on the team.

-“Our goal is to educate people on what is happening and the things that they’re not being told about because they’re not accessible in their language,” says Valentin, an education major who hails from Chelsea.
+“Our goal is to educate people on what is happening and the things that they’re not being told about because they’re not accessible in their language,” says Valentin, a secondary education and English double major who hails from Chelsea.